wyuzh/GenAI_101/README.md

 # Networking Service

-## 1. Free

 > [!CAUTION]
-> 1. The security and privacy of the following free Networking Service are not guaranteed, please use at your own risk.
+> 1. The security and privacy of the following networking services are not guaranteed; please use them at your own risk.
 > 2. You are NOT recommended to use your frequently used email, username, password, or any other personal information to register or log in to these services.
 > 3. You are NOT recommended to input any sensitive information during the usage of these services.
 > 4. You should NOT use these services for any commercial purposes.
 For academic discussion only.

+## 1. Free

 - [Urban VPN](https://www.urban-vpn.com/)
   - Support for iPhone, iPad, Google Chrome Extensions and more